r-barnes/sdr33_triangulation/README.md

 =================================

-This repository contains code for reading an SDR33 data logger file and using angular observations recorded there in to triangulate the position of points of interest.
+This repository contains code for reading an SDR33 data logger file and using the angular observations recorded therein to triangulate the position of points of interest.

 Explanation